ewolff/microservice-linkerd/HOW-TO-RUN.md

 you can use e.g. `linkerd tap deploy/order` to log any traffic to the order microservice.

+## Security

+Linkerd encrpyts the communication between the pods.
+You can verify this with `linkerd edges deployment`.
+It should show that all communication is secured.
+You can also use `linkerd tap deploy` to see for each network communication whether it is encrypted with TLS or not.

 ## Fault Injection

 Linkerd provides feature to split traffic between different